escher-trace/escher-trace.github.io/docs/DataDisplayed.md

 After the Metabolite to Display pop-up appears, the user may begin selecting metabolites whose data they would like to have displayed on the Escher Map.

-### 5.1.1 Functionality of Metabolites Selection
+### 5.1.1 Metabolite Selection Table Functionality
-This section of the guide will explain how to select metabolites and different options the user has to find and make selections.
+Many Escher-Trace pop-ups include tables.
+Below is a walkthrough of interacting with the Metabolite Selection table, but much of it is applicable to all Escher-Trace pop-up tables.

 #### 5.1.1.1 Entries Displayed
 Change the number of entries displayed in the pop-up by clicking on the drop down menu in the top left and selecting a number.